rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 1.13 =
+* Fix bug that links weren't nofollowing in the description.
+* Add "Subscribe to Newsletter" checkbox to newsletter page.

 = 1.12 =
 * Fix bug with some images not displaying corrrectly over SSL.
 * Push to 1.12